 Did You Know?

-Did you know the toilets in Ephesus were ranged side by side with no partition between them?
+Did you know the public toilets in Ephesus were arranged side by side with no partition between them?

-Did you know before the rich people used the toilets their slaves sat and heated toilets’ stone for their masters?
+Did you know before the rich people used the toilets their slaves sat and heated toilets’ stones for their masters?

-Did you know the Celsus Library in Ephesus was the third largest library with the capacity of 12,000 scrolls after the Alexandra and Pergamum?
+Did you know the Celsus Library in Ephesus was the third largest library with the capacity of 12,000 scrolls after the Alexandra and Pergamum Libraries?